ThemeHowDEV/Simple-Wordpress-Multisite/README.md

 1.Create define your private string
 ----------
+> - an example string would be xciU23Xpo  ( any randomly generated string can be used here )
-> - this string will be prepended to your db name
+> - this string will be prepended to your db name ( xciU23XpoMYDBNAME )
 > - since your dbname and passwords are usually different.
-Your private string will be set as your password for all sites
+Your private string should also be set as your password for all sites
 > **NOTE: Wordpress Multi-site normally uses the same method.
 One db username with one db password **

 2.Setup Databases and Define Domains